NAME

 If a default options file contains

-, then the search is stopped at the
+--no-default-options, then the search is stopped at the

 directory containing this file and no outer files are loaded.
 If this option